joshgerdes/jekyll-uno/_drafts/day-in-the-life-of-a-tech-lead.md

 * Work alongside Security and Developers to enable cross-team visibility and collaboration
 * Champion improvements in People/Processes and ways of working
 * Work alongside Chapter Members and Chapter Lead to develop Training/Skill programs for Technical areas
-* Develop and promote an ‘everything as code’, ‘everything is automated’ mindset
+* Develop and promote an 'everything as code', 'everything is automated' mindset
-* Problem/Incident Management _(ie Continous improvement)_
+* Problem/Incident Management _(i.e. Continous improvement)_

 #### A Technical lead mindset may look like below: